build-on-aws/content/tutorials/eks-with-efs-add-on/index.md

 ## Step 7: Deploy a Sample Application

-In this section, we will deploy a sample application that writes the current date to a shared location on the EFS Shared Volume.
-The deployment process begins by downloading a manifest file containing the specifications for a Persistent Volume Claim (PVC) and a Pod based on the CentOS image.
+Let's deploy a sample application that writes the current date to a shared location on the EFS Shared Volume.
+The deployment process begins by downloading a manifest file containing the specifications for a Persistent Volume Claim (PVC) and a pod based on the CentOS image.

 1. First, download the PersistentVolumeClaim manifest: